-Play an Instrument
+12. Play an Instrument

 Learning to play an instrument also has outstanding benefits for the brain.
 Hand-eye coordination, memory, concentration, and mathematic skills all improve through playing an instrument.
 While some are more challenging to learn than others, any instrument facilitates increased and improved cognitive functioning.